Aditya-Sajeev/Prefix-Notation-Expression-Calculator/devlog.md

 3/26/2025 5:11PM

 Added tokenize function / Changes to error handling / Changes to batch mode / Changes to binary operations

+3/26/2025 5:22PM

+Changes to let-values / Changes to evuluate function / Changes to display of return / Changes to error handling